MerlinKodo/clash-rev/README.md

 # This repository is archived to avoid competition.
-Use [Clash Verge Rev](https://github.com/wonfen/clash-verge-rev) for the latest version of [虚空终端](https://wiki.metacubex.one/)
+Use the latest version of [虚空终端](https://wiki.metacubex.one/)，you can download it from https://github.com/MerlinKodo/akasha-terminal-bin/releases